 The Jackson lab is recruiting.
 Check out our virtual lab introduction here.

+Please contact us if you are interested in rotating.
+We'd love to have you!
 Congratulations to our fabulous postdoc, John, for being appointed to the competitive Vanderbilt Functional Neurogenomics training grant.
 We look forward to his exciting plans and studies to be focused on adaptor protein complexes.

 Congratulations to John, Carli, and our collaborators for a new paper out in the Cellular Dynamics special issue of Protein Science.
 It was fun to learn some new approaches to thinking about AP-4 structure in tandem with evolutionary and disease data.